cander/til/misc/wisdom.md

   (via [Espresso](https://myaccount.economist.com/s/article/what-is-the-economist-espresso))
 - "A thought is not necessarily a fact or even a statement about your character.
 Thoughts don't necessarily mean anything.
 Often, they're the mental equivalent of butt dials." - [Erik Barker](https://bakadesuyo.com/2024/03/negative-thoughts/)
+- "Never hurts to have a second set of prints on a gun." - Nelson Muntz